soundpress/RulesOfNYC/docs/c00/index.rst

    (7) Electric meters.
 Where direct current (DC) electric meters of public utility companies are present or installed on partitions of public halls the fire-retarding shall continue unbroken behind the meters or the meters shall be mounted on a heavy slate back or non-magnetic fireproof equivalent, such as transite, asbestos board, etc., against which fire-retarding finished up tightly.

    (8) Partitions in Class B converted dwellings.
-Where fire retarding is required in any Class B converted dwelling referred to in 1 RCNY § 15-07(a)(7), both sides of all enclosure partitions of entrance halls, stair halls and public halls throughout such building shall be fire-retarded in accordance with the method set forth in §§ 15-07(b)(1) or (b)(2) or said partitions shall be fire-retarded in accordance with the provisions of 1 RCNY §§ 15-07(b)(3) or (b)(4).
+Where fire retarding is required in any Class B converted dwelling referred to in 1 RCNY § 15-07(a)(7), both sides of all enclosure partitions of entrance halls, stair halls and public halls throughout such building shall be fire-retarded in accordance with the method set forth in 1 RCNY §§ 15-07(b)(1) or (b)(2) or said partitions shall be fire-retarded in accordance with the provisions of 1 RCNY §§ 15-07(b)(3) or (b)(4).

    (9) Partitions in altered old law tenements.
 In any old law tenement where the occupancy is increased on any story, the enclosing partitions of any entrance hall, stair hall or public hall on the story where the occupancy has been increased, shall be fire-retarded on both sides.
 Such requirements shall apply only to the walls of the entrance hall, stair hall or public hall adjoining the altered apartment.
 The enclosing partitions of such halls other than those adjoining the altered apartment and the partitions on any story where the occupancy has not been increased, shall be fire-retarded on the hall side.
 The method of fire-retarding shall be as set forth in 1 RCNY §§ 15-07(b)(1) or (b)(2), or said partitions shall be fire-retarded in accordance with the provisions of 1 RCNY §§ 15-07(b)(3) or (b)(4).